dshanske/indieweb-post-kinds/readme.txt

 		* MF2 parsing code rewritten and consolidated - future improvements coming
 		* Link Preview class now supports AJAX over REST API instead of admin-ajax
 		* Start/End and Published/Updated Separated in UI
-		* Duration is calculated and saved when post is saved - If start and end date is set it would override a manually set duration
+		* Duration is calculated and saved when post is saved based on start and end dates
 		* RSVP property created and the RSVP kind now available as an option
 		* Tags now an option for a reply-context and will be displayed as hashtags in future.
 		* Facebook manual embed code removed as Facebook is now supported by WordPress as of 4.7 for embeds
 		* Google Plus manual embed code removed even though Google Plus is not supported mostly because did not wish to maintain as sole exception
-		* Add whitelist - oembed will only be used if one of the officially whitelisted sites is there.
+		* Add whitelist - oembed will only be used if one of the officially whitelisted sites is there(Filter Available).
 Otherwise it will use the link-preview generation.
-Global shutoff still an option.
+Option to disable.
 		* Set default post format based on post kind.
-		* Redoing of options and removal of option to remove post formats support and theme compat = Version 2.4.4 =
+		* Redoing of options and removal of option to remove post formats support and theme compat
+		* Update help description
+		* Fix Mood SVG
+		* Cleanup and removal of older code
+	= Version 2.4.4 =
 		* Simplify coding standards issues
 		* Update settings